satra/NiPyPe-Paper/nipype_paper.rst

 To be able to efficiently manage and debug Workflow one has to have access to a graphical representation.
 Using graphviz (Ref), NiPyPe generates static graphs representing Nodes and connections between them.
-In the current version four types of graphs are supported:\ :sup:``[f] <#cmnt6>`_`\  orig – does not expand inner Workflows, flat – expands inner workflows, exec – expands workflows and iterables, and hierarchical – expands workflows but maintains their hierarchy.
+In the current version four types of graphs are supported: orig – does not expand inner Workflows, flat – expands inner workflows, exec – expands workflows and iterables, and hierarchical – expands workflows but maintains their hierarchy.
 Graphs can be saved in a variety of file formats including Scalable Vector Graphics (SVG) and Portable Network Graphics (PNG) (see Figures workflow\_from\_scratch and smoothing\_comparison\_workflow for an examples)

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~